freenas/freenas-docs/userguide/storage.rst

-Review the default selections and, if necessary, modify them to meet the needs of your environment.
+Review the default selections and, if necessary, modify them to meet the needs of the environment.

-While a :guilabel:`Delete` button is provided, **deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.** If you find that a scrub is too intensive for your hardware, consider unchecking the :guilabel:`Enabled` button for the scrub as a temporary measure until the hardware can be upgraded.
+Scrubs can be deleted with the :guilabel:`Delete` button, but **deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.**
+If a scrub is too intensive for the hardware, consider unchecking the :guilabel:`Enabled` button for the scrub as a temporary measure until the hardware can be upgraded.

 .. index:: Snapshots